 2019 Normandy World Peace Forum

-- Presentation of the Normandy Manifesto for peace
+- Presentation of Leaders for Peace's annual report

 Synthesis of the conference

 Introduction by Nicole Gnesotto, Professor at the Conservatoire National des Arts et Métiers (CNAM)

 Speakers: General Henry Bentégeat, Former Chief of Staff of the French Armed Forces; Pierre Buyoya, Former President of the Republic of Burundi, High Representative of the African Union for Mali and the Sahel; Kabiné Komara, Former Prime Minister of Guinea; Jean-Pierre Lacroix, Under-Secretary-General for peacekeeping operations, United Nations; Rémy Rioux, Director of the French Development Agency